cepdnaclk/e17-4yp-OCR-and-Translation-from-Sinhala-to-Tamil-for-Printed-Documents/docs/README.md

 The main objective of this research is to develop a web application system that can convert printed Sinhala documents to Tamil using OCR for various file formats, such as images, documents, PDFs, and texts.
 This system is open to the public and free of charge.
 The system consists of 5 main components: Web portal(Input and Output module), preprocessing module, Tesseract OCR, postprocessing module, and Google translate module.
 Any user may upload a file (image/pdf/text/document) to the system using the web portal.
 The request is processed using the Restful API.
 Text and document file types feature editable text, instantly translated using Google Translate and displayed on the web portal.
 PDFs are first converted into images and then preprocessed using the module to enhance image quality.
 The main preprocessing techniques used are Binarization and Canny.

--**Binarization** is converting an image into a binary image that is black and white, depending on a threshold.
+- **Binarization:** Converting an image into a binary image that is black and white, depending on a threshold.
--**Canny** is a text recognition edge detection operator.
+- **Canny:** A text recognition edge detection operator.

 The Tesseract OCR extracts the text from the preprocessed images.
 For text cleaning, we utilized a postprocessing module that eliminates excess spaces, special characters, and other unneeded characters from the text.
 The Sinhala text is then translated into Tamil using Google Translate, a free Google API that provides highly accurate translations.
 The web portal displays the final output of the Tamil translation and the intermediate Sinhala OCR.